-Because of the variances in technology and email clients, there isn’t a standard when it comes to building an email signature.
-Everyone does things a little differently which can be confusing if you are just learning how to make one.
-Even those of us who have been building websites for years can be thrown off by some of the strange circumstances that can happen when designing an email signature.
+Because of the variances in technology and email clients, there aren't published standards when it comes to building an email signature.
+Each email client does things a little differently which can be confusing if you are just learning how to make one.
+Even those of us who have been building websites for years can be thrown off by some of the strange circumstances that can happen when using graphics and images in email signatures.

-Here is our best effort to answer questions when it comes to sizing things within an html email.
-If you have additional questions you need answers to, please let us know on our contact form and we would be happy to answer them and add them here.
+Here is my best effort to answer frequently asked questions when it comes to sizing anything and everything within an HTML email.
+If you have additional questions you need answers to, please let me know on the contact form and I would be happy to answer them.

 What is the Best Width Size for an Email Signature?

-You could use an email signature width of up to 600 pixels, but if possible we would recommend something more like 320 pixels.
+You could use an email signature width of up to 600 pixels, but if possible I would recommend something below 320 pixels wide.

 For a long time the standard width for developing any kind of html email was 600px.
 This was during a time when you could basically guarantee that every screen was about 1024 pixels wide, and the email clients that everyone was using had some kind of sidebar that took up about 1/3 of the screen.
-This left about 600 pixels with a little bit of breathing room on each side.
-This standard is still an important one today, but it isn’t as cut and dry as it used to be for a few reasons:
+This left about 600 pixels with a little bit of margin on each side.
+This standard is still an important one today, but it is not as simple as it used to be for a few reasons:

 - Big Monitors: Today’s desktops come in many sizes, and people don’t keep their windows full screen anymore.
 They can expand and shrink their windows at will.
 This means you have no idea how much room will actually be left to view your email.
 It could be around 600 pixels or it could be thousands.
 Because of this, many people choose the safe route of sticking to 600.

-- Mobile: According to Hubspot, 40% of email opens are now on a mobile device.
-These devices are typically render emails smaller than 600 pixels, but the actual width can vary greatly.
-Many mobile email clients will shrink content from 600 to their screen size.
+- Mobile: According to Litmus, 42% of email opens are now on a mobile device.
+These devices are typically held in portrait mode and tend to render emails at around 400 pixels, but the actual width can vary greatly.
+Many mobile email clients will scale email signatures down to their screen size.
 This is partially good because it means that the signature may not appear broken, but it can also be bad because elements within the signature can become too tiny to read or be useful.